MJBrooke/FlutterRedux_FriendlyChatApp/README.md

 * Creating new messages
 * Displaying all messages

-Additionally, it features a more complex Redux setup that a store with a single int, and Enums as actions.
+Additionally, it features a more complex Redux setup than a store with a single int, and Enums as actions.

 This app shows you how to setup:
 * Actions with payloads